guimbreon/IMDB_Analyzer/readme.md

 You have an example data in this file : [dataExample](dataExample).

+## How to connect to a database

+If you are using the Intelij Idea IDE:

+    File --> Project Structure --> + --> JARs or directories --> Select folder on [lib]()

+For the next steps you can either follow them OR run this [file](user_config.sql)
+### Create a database user!
+Open mysql on your terminal and enter this:

+    CREATE USER 'tester'@'localhost' IDENTIFIED BY 'StrongerPassword123!';

+'tester' and 'StrongerPassword123!' can be changed to a username and password of your choice!

+### Grant access to the user:
+Type the following command on the mysql terminal/interface:

+    GRANT ALL PRIVILEGES ON Testing.* TO 'tester'@'localhost';

+'Testing' --> can be changed by your database!

 ## Features

 Here are some things you can do with the program using the [Menu](#example-with-menu):